mmr116/document-search-using-vector-embeddings-openai-rag/README.md

 **Generate response**: Based on the retrieved text chunks, context (previous queries and responses), and the user's query, a response is generated using OpenAI models (gpt-4o, gpt-4, or gpt-3.5-turbo).
 Users can select the OpenAI model through the web interface.
 The choice of model can affect the response style, detail, and accuracy.

 # Requirements

+The requirements.txt file lists the necessary Python packages and their versions required to run the application.
+Here's a breakdown of each package:

+**flask**: A lightweight Python web framework for building web applications.
+**pinecone-client**: The official Python client library for interacting with Pinecone, the vector database used in your application.
+**openai**: The official Python client library for the OpenAI API, used to generate text embeddings and interact with OpenAI's language models.
+**pypdf2**: A pure-python library for extracting text from PDF files.
+**langchain**: A framework for building applications with large language models, used in your application for text splitting and chunking.
+**numpy**: A package for scientific computing in Python, used for working with multidimensional arrays and vectors.

+To install these dependencies, you can create a new python virtual environment and run the following command:

+# API integration

+For integrating with OpenAI and Pinecone, you need to obtain and configure the respective API keys, host (pinecone) information for these platforms.
+Set your OpenAI and Pinecone API keys, and Pinecone host as environment variables in Linux.
+Use the following Linux commands to export these variables:

+export OPENAI_API_KEY='your-openai-api-key'

+export PINECONE_API_KEY='your-pinecone-api-key'

+export PINECONE_HOST='your-pinecone-host'

+Ensure you have an OpenAI account with valid API keys.
+You can obtain your API keys from the OpenAI platform (https://platform.openai.com/) and manage them (https://platform.openai.com/organization/api-keys).
+Additionally, ensure that your account has sufficient usage quota, as this example requires a paid OpenAI account.

+Pinecone environment (Pinecone free account used https://www.pinecone.io/): 1) Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless.

+CentOS Linux release 8.5.2111 is used as Linux OS.
+Create a python virtual environment (optional but recommended) to isolate project dependencies.